 1. Performance and Reliability – The latest version provides better performance and improved compatibility with new releases of web browsers and Windows Service Packs.

-Using an older insecure version of Adobe Reader leaves your computer more exposed to virus infection and malware.
+Using an older insecure version leaves your computer more exposed to virus infection and malware.

 How To Update Or Install Adobe Reader

-The latest version at the time of writing is Adobe Reader XI.
+The latest version at the time of writing is version XI.
 I wish Adobe wouldn’t be so pretentious and confuse people – it is actually version 11 but instead of continuing with the obvious naming strategy of version 11 they have swapped to the Roman numeral XI.

 Double click the file you downloaded to install it – follow the simple instructions but keep an eye out for any other options ticked during the installation process e.g. the Google Toolbar – untick these options if you do not want to install them as well.
-Adobe Reader XI automatically removes and updates the previous version of Reader (if present) so you should now be up to date.
+Version XI automatically removes and updates any previous version (if present) so you should now be up to date.

 Make Adobe Reader Secure After Installation

-You should see a new shortcut on your desktop for Adobe Reader X. After installing Adobe Reader X always perform the following steps to make it more secure and further reduce the risk from malicious or virus infected PDF files:
+You should see a new shortcut on your desktop for Adobe Reader XI.
+After installing I always perform the following steps to make it more secure and further reduce the risk from malicious or virus infected PDF files:

-- Double click the shortcut to open Adobe Reader (the first time it will display a license agreement – just click to Accept it).
+- Double click the shortcut to open the program (the first time it will display a license agreement – just click to Accept it).

 - Disable Windows Trusted Sites – click on Edit and select Preferences.
 Then click on the Security (Enhanced) category and untick ‘Automatically trust sites from my Win OS security zones’.